Skip to content

 From identifying customer behaviour patterns to optimising supply chain management, knowledge graph visualizations play a crucial role in solving a wide range of business challenges, empowering organisations to unlock the true potential of their data.

-Let's take a closer look at knowledge graph visualization, its different charts, uses, challenges, benefits, and tool types.
+Let's look at knowledge graph visualization, its different charts, uses, challenges, benefits, and tool types.

 What is knowledge graph visualization?

-Knowledge graph visualization is the process in which a knowledge graph is depicted in a visual format.
+Knowledge graph visualization is depicting a knowledge graph in a visual format.
 It shows how data is connected in a way that's easy to understand and search

-A knowledge graph, or semantic network, is the medium used to display real-world concepts the data represents (nodes) and how they are connected (edges).
+A knowledge graph, or semantic network, is a medium for displaying real-world concepts represented by data (nodes) and how they are connected (edges).

 A knowledge graph acts as a database.
 The knowledge it displays is portrayed as an interrelated set of edges and nodes, each symbolising an entity.

 The edges symbolise a connection between two existing entities.
-The graphs display how these edges and nodes interact.
-This allows the viewer to understand how they're related more readily.
+The graphs display how these edges and nodes interact, allowing the viewer to understand how they're related more readily.

 Think of a family tree.
 Each person (node) is represented, and their relationships to each other (edges) are clearly mapped out.
 The same happens in a knowledge graph: